kabirkedia/airlab/README.md

 ### setup

 Set up the environment for a robot either locally or remotely.
 You can also customize the installation path and force overwrite.

+*Note:Please use sudo while using the command.*

 ```bash
 Usage: